-State of Michigan (regarding the former Zephyr Refinery)
+(regarding the former Zephyr Refinery)

 Superior was contracted by the State of Michigan to provide remedial engineering design, construction, and operation services for a free-product recovery and groundwater remediation system at the former Zephyr Refinery in North Muskegon, Michigan.
 The refinery property, covering approximately 120 acres, operated until 1968.